Alexander Stafford: Personal life

-Stafford lives in Harthill, a village of his constituency, with his wife Natalie and their daughters Persephone, who was born in April 2020, and Charlotte, who was born in December 2021.
-His elder brother, Gregory Stafford, is a borough councillor for the Conservative Group in Ealing, representing Hanger Hill ward - and was the former Leader of the Conservative Group in Ealing.
+Whilst an MP, Stafford lived in Harthill, a village of his constituency, where he lived with his wife Natalie and their daughters Persephone, who was born in April 2020, and Charlotte, who was born in December 2021.
+In April 2025 his wife gave birth to their third child Henrietta.
+His elder brother, Gregory Stafford, was elected as MP for Farnham and Bordon at the 2024 general election, and was formerly Leader of the Conservative Group on Ealing Council in London, where he continues to represent the Hanger Hill ward.